 Care Management is a program in which a registered nurse or licensed mental health professional, known as a care manager, assists a Member through a collaborative process that assesses, plans, implements, coordinates, monitors and evaluates options and healthcare benefits available to a Member.
-Care Management is instituted at the sole option of us when mutually agreed to by the Member and the Member's Provider.
+Care Management is instituted when mutually agreed to by us, the Member and the Member's Provider.